jfbauman/PyBer_Analysis/README.md

 ## Summary
-(Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.)
+### Based on the results, here are three business recommendations to the CEO for addressing any disparities among the city types.
 -
 -
 -